To improve your quality of life, your doctor may recommend that you:

 - Control high blood pressure.
 Lowering blood pressure reduces the strain on your aortic root.
 Cutting back on salt helps you maintain your blood pressure within a normal range.

 - See your doctor regularly.
 Establish a regular evaluation schedule with your cardiologist or primary care provider.

-If you're a woman of childbearing age with aortic valve regurgitation, discuss pregnancy and family planning with your doctor because your heart works harder during pregnancy.
+If you're a woman of childbearing age with aortic valve regurgitation, discuss pregnancy with your doctor before you become pregnant.
+Pregnancy causes your heart to work harder.
 How a heart with aortic valve regurgitation tolerates this extra work depends on the degree of leakage and how well your heart pumps.
-If you become pregnant, you'll need evaluation by your cardiologist and obstetrician throughout your pregnancy, labor and delivery, and after delivery.
+Throughout your pregnancy and after delivery, your cardiologist and obstetrician should monitor you.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.